 - Let us talk rice.
 As an Indian, it is hard for me to give up rice.
 But, rice scores badly when you look at fiber, protein and glycemic index levels.
 So, what can one do? – Eat smaller portions of rice.
 The Japanese eat only one small cup of white rice with every meal.
 However, the amount of sides in protein and vegetables far exceed the quantity of rice they consume.
 Adding plenty of vegetables, both raw and cooked will decrease the net glycemic load on your body for that meal.

 Do you want to know why parboiled rice has such a low GI?
 And what the heck is the difference between bulgur and cracked wheat?
 Do these questions keep you up at night or is it just me? 🙂 ….
-Please post your comments and questions below.
+Please post your comments and questions below or on my blog’s Facebook page.

 The Atlas of FOOD Who Eats What, Where and Why by Erik Millstone, Tim Lang

-This article is from my original article on LinkedIN
+This article is an updated version of my original article published on LinkedIN